 Continue along alleyway which emerges in a small park and at end of path Turn Left along road.
 At end, Turn Right on North Park Road.
 Just before the zebra crossing, look to the right to see the old gateposts with "Claro House" on them, this the old Police Station in Harrogate.
 A few paces after the zebra crossing you will reach The Old Police Station Gate No 1 (sign on right of gates)

 Q7.
-What and how many are either side of the main entrance doors to the old Police Station?
+What is above the balcony over the main entrance doors to the old Police Station?

 Continue along the road passing the Masonic Hall on your right until you reach the Odeon (cinema).